ymarson/willow_schema/README.md

     create database demo;
     create user demouser;
     psql -U demouser demo
-    GRANT ALL PRIVILEGES ON TABLE * TO demouser;
+    GRANT ALL PRIVILEGES ON ALL TABLES TO demouser
     ```

 4. Configure your database